prabhu-sunderaraman/ut-docker-k8s-2025/labs/project.md

 # Building  Spring Boot Service with Docker, Kubernetes, Testing, and Database

 ## Scenario:
-You are tasked with building a Spring Boot service to manage user profiles.
-The service will fetch user details from a remote API, process the data, and store it in a local database.
-The remote API will provide JSON data containing user information such as:
+You are tasked with building a Spring Boot REST API to manage user profiles.
+The API will process the data, and store it in a local database.
+It will provide JSON data containing user information such as:

 - `userId`: Unique identifier of the user
 - `firstName`: First name of the user